RikVN/Neural_DRS/README.md

 ## Running experiments ##

-For each of the three papers, I have written separate READMEs.
+For each of the three Neural DRS parsing papers, I have written separate READMEs.
+They explain how to reproduce our work, use our best parser and run your own experiments.
 Please find the links below:

 * [TACL paper with OpenNMT](OpenNMT.md)
 * [IWCS paper with Marian](Marian.md)